-- a. demonstrates knowledge of characteristics, elements, and features of a range of text types in literature from a broad range of cultures and periods, including stories (e.g., adventure stories, myths, realistic fiction, allegories, parodies, satire, graphic novels), drama (e.g., plays, both in written form and on film), and poetry (e.g., narrative, lyrical, and free verse poems; sonnets; odes; ballads; epics) - b. analyzes major works of literature from a broad range of cultures and periods, including works by Shakespeare - c. demonstrates knowledge of eighteenth-, nineteenth-, and early-twentieth-century foundational works of American literature - d. demonstrates knowledge of characteristics, elements, and features of a range of text types in literary nonfiction from a broad range of cultures and periods, including the subgenres of exposition, argument, and functional text (e.g., personal essays; speeches; opinion pieces; essays about art or literature; biographies; memoirs; journalism; historical, scientific, technical, or economic accounts) and including digital sources, written for a broad audience - e. demonstrates knowledge of documents of historical and literary significance to the United States - f. applies knowledge of visual literacy and effective viewing to analyze, evaluate, and integrate information and ideas presented in diverse media or formats, including print and nonprint - g. applies knowledge of effective writing to analyze and evaluate opinion pieces and arguments, including knowledge of rhetorical features, stylistic features, organizational structures, and key elements and characteristics of this text type - applies knowledge of effective writing to analyze and evaluate informative/explanatory texts, including knowledge of rhetorical features, stylistic features, organizational structures, and key elements and characteristics of this text type - applies knowledge of effective writing to analyze and evaluate narratives, including knowledge of rhetorical features, stylistic features, organizational structures, and key elements and characteristics of this text type
+- a. demonstrates knowledge of characteristics, elements, and features of a range of text types in literature from a broad range of cultures and periods written for children, including stories (e.g., folktales, legends, fables, fantasy, realistic fiction, myths), drama, poetry, and multimedia versions of texts - b. demonstrates knowledge of characteristics, elements, and features of a range of text types in informational text from a broad range of cultures and periods, including literary nonfiction (e.g., biographies and autobiographies); books about history, social studies, science, and the arts; and technical texts (e.g., directions, forms; information displayed in graphs, charts, maps; digital sources) - c. applies knowledge of visual literacy and effective viewing to analyze, evaluate, and integrate information and ideas presented in diverse media or formats, including print and nonprint - d. applies knowledge of effective writing to analyze and evaluate opinion pieces and arguments, including knowledge of rhetorical features, stylistic features, organizational structures, and key elements and characteristics of this text type - e. applies knowledge of effective writing to analyze and evaluate informative/explanatory texts, including knowledge of rhetorical features, stylistic features, organizational structures, and key elements and characteristics of this text type - f. applies knowledge of effective writing to analyze and evaluate narratives, including knowledge of rhetorical features, stylistic features, organizational structures, and key elements and characteristics of this text type - g. analyzes and evaluates the elements, characteristics, and features of effective communication and collaboration in academic discussions with diverse partners (e.g., effective preparation and focus, discussion rules and strategies, recognition of diverse perspectives and cultural backgrounds)

-FIELDS 241/242/245: MULTI-SUBJECT: SECONDARY TEACHERS (GRADE 7-GRADE 12) ASSESSMENT FRAMEWORK
+FIELDS 211/212/245: MULTI-SUBJECT: TEACHERS OF EARLY CHILDHOOD (BIRTH-GRADE 2) ASSESSMENT FRAMEWORK

-- j. analyzes and evaluates the elements, characteristics, and features of effective communication and collaboration in academic discussions with diverse partners (e.g., effective preparation and focus, discussion rules and strategies, recognition of diverse perspectives and cultural backgrounds) - k. analyzes and evaluates elements in an effective oral presentation that support listener comprehension and analysis (e.g., expressing ideas with clarity and precision, sequencing ideas logically, using multimedia or visual displays), including features of spoken language (e.g., word choice, rate, pitch, tone, volume) and nonverbal cues (e.g., body language, facial expressions) that affect a speaker's ability to communicate effectively - demonstrates knowledge of how language functions in different communicative contexts, including differences in grammar, usage, and meaning in different varieties of English (e.g., academic English, standard English, varieties of vernacular English), and language choices that affect meaning and style in written or spoken discourse
+- h. analyzes and evaluates elements of an effective oral presentation that support listener comprehension and analysis (e.g., expressing ideas with clarity and precision, sequencing ideas logically, using multimedia or visual displays), including features of spoken language (e.g., word choice, rate, pitch, tone, volume) and nonverbal cues (e.g., body language, facial expressions) that affect a speaker's ability to communicate effectively - demonstrates knowledge of how language functions in different communicative contexts, including differences in grammar, usage, and meaning in different varieties of English (e.g., academic English, standard English, varieties of vernacular English) and language choices that affect meaning and style in written or spoken discourse